|4.1||617 Ratings | 518 Reviews|

 Most Popular Goan Food

 Goans are emotional about their drink and siesta time but they are more emotional about their food.
 Goan food is spicy, tangy and largely non-vegetarian.
 Seafood, coconut milk, rice and spices are the main ingredients of Goan cuisine.
 The cuisine of Goa is heavily influenced by four hundred years of Portuguese colonialism.
 While authentic Goan food eaten by the locals is extremely fiery, the food served on the shacks and popular restaurants is watered down to cater to the Western palate.
-Here is a list of the most popular items you will find on a Goan menu:
+Here is a list of the most popular items on the menu of Goan food.

 A Goan delicacy with pork as its main ingredient, Sorpotel is very spicy and is often called one of Goa's most famous foods.
 A must for meat-lovers!